dalcde/matrix-appservice-mattermost/README.md

 ### Rename endpoint

 ```
-POST /rename/:oldName/:newName
+POST /bridge/rename/:oldName/:newName?access_token=<hs_token>
 ```

 This renames the mattermost puppet with username `:oldName` to `:newName`.
+The `hs_token` is the token specified in the registration file.

 ## Remarks